Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: Experiments

 \subsection{Experimental settings}

 \paragraph{Datasets} To validate the robustness and generalization of our data, we use FaceCoT as the source domain and perform cross-domain testing on 11 other datasets as target domains.
-These datasets include MSU-MFSD \cite{msu-mfsd}, CASIA-MFSD \cite{casia-mfsd}, Idiap Replay Attack \cite{replay-attack}, OULU-NPU \cite{oulu-npu}, SIW \cite{siw}, Rose-Youtu \cite{rose-youtu}, HKBU-MARs-V1+ \cite{hkbu}, WMCA \cite{WMCA}, SIW-M-V2 \cite{siw-mv2}, CASIA-SURF-3DMask \cite{surf-3d-mask}, and HiFiMask \cite{hifi-mask}.
-For a fair comparison with previous methods~\cite{I-FAS}, we also replicate their training setup by using only the annotated CelebA-Spoof \cite{CelebA-Spoof} subset as the source domain while testing on the same 11 benchmarks.
+These datasets include MSU-MFSD \citep{msu-mfsd}, CASIA-MFSD \citep{casia-mfsd}, Idiap Replay Attack \citep{replay-attack}, OULU-NPU \citep{oulu-npu}, SIW \citep{siw}, Rose-Youtu \citep{rose-youtu}, HKBU-MARs-V1+ \citep{hkbu}, WMCA \citep{WMCA}, SIW-M-V2 \citep{siw-mv2}, CASIA-SURF-3DMask \citep{surf-3d-mask}, and HiFiMask \citep{hifi-mask}.
+For a fair comparison with previous methods~\citep{I-FAS}, we also replicate their training setup by using only the annotated CelebA-Spoof \citep{CelebA-Spoof} subset as the source domain while testing on the same 11 benchmarks.

 \paragraph{Implement details} We resize all images to $448\times448\times3$ with RGB channels.
-We choose MiniCPMV-2.6-8B \cite{minicpm} for its lightweight multimodal architecture, which exhibits strong cross-modal fusion capabilities across diverse scenarios.
+We choose MiniCPMV-2.6-8B \citep{minicpm} as the backbone VLM for its lightweight multimodal architectureand strong cross-modal fusion capabilities across diverse scenarios; results with alternative backbone VLMs are provided in Appendix.
 These characteristics make it particularly well-suited to the core demands of FAS tasks, where effective integration of multimodal features is essential.
 We employ the AdamW optimizer with an initial learning rate of 1e-6 and a weight decay of 0.1.
-Training is conducted for up to 10 epochs with a global batch size of 256, distributed across eight NVIDIA A100 GPUs.
-As in previous works~\cite{I-FAS,FLIP,ViTAF}, we use Half Total Error Rate (HTER) and Area Under the Receiver Operating Characteristic Curve (AUC) as evaluation metrics.
+Training is conducted for up to 10 epochs with a global batch size of 256, distributed across 8 NVIDIA A100 GPUs.
+To ensure robustness, we run all experiments with three different random seeds and report the averaged results.
+As in previous works~\citep{I-FAS,FLIP,ViTAF}, we use Half Total Error Rate (HTER) and Area Under the Receiver Operating Characteristic Curve (AUC) as evaluation metrics.